On Some Three-Color Ramsey Numbers for Paths: Ramsey Number

-\begin{proof} We give only the sketch of proof because the details are very similar to those in the proof of Claim in Theorem 8.
-By using three times Tables I and III in \cite{GRS} and considering bipartite subgraphs $K_{6,k}$ for $k=8,7,6$, we obtain that the maximum number of edges in these bipartite subgraphs without $P_8$ is $3k$.
+We will use the tables of Appendix A several times when considering bipartite subgraphs of $K_{|C|,k} = K_{6,k}$ for $k=8,7$ and $6$.
+We prove that there are red edges in these bipartite subgraphs, and so for each $k$ we obtain one more vertex in $V(H) \setminus C$ joined to $C$ by at least one red edge.
+By using three times Tables I and III and considering $K_{6,k}$ for $k=8,7,6$, we can see that the maximum number of edges in these bipartite subgraphs without $P_8$ is $3k$.
 From Table I, the extremal graphs are $K_{3,l} \cup K_{3,k-l}$, where $0 \leq l \leq k$.
-By considering the remaining edges of $H$, one can easily obtain a monochromatic $P_8$ in all cases, a contradiction. \end{proof}